VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## Chapter 3
-# Orders and Reservations Bounded Context
+# Orders and Registrations Bounded Context

 _The first stopping point on our CQRS journey._

-# A Description of the Orders and Reservations Bounded Context
+# A Description of the Orders and Registrations Bounded Context

-The **Orders and Reservations** bounded context is partially responsible for the booking process for attendees planning to attend a conference.
+The **Orders and Registrations** bounded context is partially responsible for the booking process for attendees planning to attend a conference.
-In the **Orders and Reservations** bounded context, a person (the registrant) purchases seats at a particular conference.
+In the **Orders and Registrations** bounded context, a person (the registrant) purchases seats at a particular conference.
 In the **Registrations** bounded context, described in [To Do Identify Chapter][todo1], the registrant assigns names of attendees to the